-Current policy contains information about the two-year cohort default rate and the transition from a two-year to a three-year cohort default rate.
-Current Policy also includes obsolete CDR exemptions for Historically Black Colleges and Universities (HBCUs), tribally controlled community colleges, and Navajo community colleges as well as language regarding removal of certain Direct Loan income-contingent repayment plan borrowers from the numerator of a for profit non-degree institution's cohort.
+Current policy contains information about the two-year cohort default rate and the transition from a two-year to a three-year CDR.
+Current policy also includes obsolete CDR exemptions for Historically Black Colleges and Universities (HBCUs), tribally controlled community colleges, and Navajo community colleges as well as language regarding the removal inclusion of certain Direct Loan income-contingent repayment plan borrowers from in the numerator of a for profit non-degree institution's CDR.